dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

 - until the presentation of virtual life phenomenologically converges with the natural human experience, ...
-  - at first, our neurologically inflexible brains will have a difficult time adapting to the presentation of information
+  - at first, our neurologically inflexible brains will have a difficult time adapting to the presentation of information, since they cannot simultaneously

 - correlate (phenomenology of senses) to analytical machines' (dependence) on coherence